volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Here, I also encountered the same problems with the structure, formatting, and incorrect grouping as in the 'Last week achievements' section.
 So, I checked the issue titles, fixed and formatted some of them, then removed all the issues that I won't solve during this week and sent the report.

+!!!!!todo:
+// Later, of course, I added labels for the issues which I will solve soon.
+So the label name is "soon".
+By doing this I solved the problem with issues which I won't and will solve.
+Moreover, I started labeling those issues which I will solve soon.
+!!!!!

 ## Risks

 Now let's move to the most exciting part: risk identification, specifically our last 'Risks' section in the report.